 The scholarship was established in memory of Sister Lillian Budny, CSFN, PhD, the third president (1971-1981) and professor of biology (1959 to 1979) at Holy Family.
 This non-renewable scholarship is awarded to a graduating high school Senior on the basis of academic merit, good character, scholastic promise, and financial need.

 The scholarship is awarded to a student of outstanding academic achievement, who is involved on campus and has significant need.
 Its purpose is to recognize, encourage and assist gifted students who persevere in their studies amidst financial and other challenges.
-It was established on the occasion of the 125th Anniversary of the Congregation’s presence in America in 2010 and funded by the Holy Family Province, headquartered in Chicago, on behalf of all of the Sisters serving in America.
+It was established on the 125th Anniversary of the Congregation’s presence in America in 2010 and funded by the Sisters of the Holy Family of Nazareth – USA, Inc., on behalf of all of the Sisters serving in America.
 Requests for consideration, while accepted at any time are only reviewed in the spring, should be addressed to the University president.

 The scholarship was established at Holy Family in 2006 by the firm’s owners, the Geib Family, to provide recognition and encouragement and to assist a deserving student who maintains average or above average grades (2.5 GPA or above) and has shown perseverance and resourcefulness in meeting their responsibilities.